 Our foreign denominated assets and liabilities are cash, accounts receivable, inventory, accounts payable and intercompany receivables and payables, as we conduct business in countries of the European Union, Asia/Pacific and, to a lesser extent, Canada and Latin America.
-We could manage foreign exchange exposures by using currency clauses in sales contracts, local debt to offset asset exposures, and forward contracts to hedge significant transactions.
-We have not entered into any forward contracts in fiscal 2015, fiscal 2014, or fiscal 2013.
+We do manage foreign exchange exposures by using currency clauses in certain sales contracts and we also have local debt to offset asset exposures.
+We have not used any derivative instruments nor entered into any forward contracts in fiscal 2016, fiscal 2015, or fiscal 2014.

-Had the U.S. dollar changed unfavorably 10% against various foreign currencies, foreign denominated net sales would have been lower by an estimated \$9.6 million during fiscal 2015, an estimated \$13.8 million during fiscal 2014, and an estimated \$14.1 million during fiscal 2013.
-Total assets would have declined by an estimated \$23.1 million as of the fiscal year ended May 30, 2015, and an estimated \$26.8 million as of the fiscal year ended May 31, 2014, while the total liabilities would have decreased by an estimated \$0.9 million as of the fiscal year ended May 30, 2015, and an estimated \$0.7 million as of the fiscal year ended May 30, 2015, and an estimated \$0.7 million as of the fiscal year ended May 31, 2014.
+Had the U.S. dollar changed unfavorably 10% against various foreign currencies, foreign denominated net sales would have been lower by an estimated \$9.9 million during fiscal 2016, an estimated \$9.6 million during fiscal 2015, and an estimated \$13.8 million during fiscal 2014.
+Total assets would have declined by an estimated \$6.5 million as of the fiscal year ended May 28, 2016, and an estimated \$23.1 million as of the fiscal year ended May 30, 2015, while the total liabilities would have decreased by an estimated \$0.9 million as of the fiscal year ended May 28, 2016, and an estimated \$0.9 million as of the fiscal year ended May 30, 2015.